vEnhance/1802/r08.typ

 After the review session on Thursday evening#footnote[Which by the way was a disaster, so if you didn't come, good call.
-  I'll try to come up with a better plan in the future, since I apparently volunteered to lead the next two.], one student mentioned to me they were thinking about majoring in course 18.
+  I'll try to come up with a better plan in the future, since I apparently volunteered to lead the next two.
+  Suggestions welcome.
+  Right now I'm thinking literally to run a mock exam for 50 minutes and then go over solutions afterwards, given the number of people attending.], one student mentioned to me they were thinking about majoring in course 18.
 Here's the advice I gave.